leapbtw/uxplay-windows/README.md

 Free as both in "freedom" and "free beer"!

 ## Installation
-1. Install the latest version of `Bonjour SDK for Windows` from the [Apple Developer website](https://developer.apple.com/download/all/?q=Bonjour%20SDK%20for%20Windows).
-2. Download the latest version of uxplay-windows from [**releases**](https://github.com/leapbtw/uxplay-windows/releases/latest).
+Download the latest version of uxplay-windows from [**releases**](https://github.com/leapbtw/uxplay-windows/releases/latest).

-After installing, open the software.
-A new [tray icon](https://www.odu.edu/sites/default/files/documents/win10-system-tray.pdf) will appear near your clock—right-click it to start or stop AirPlay.
+After installing, control uxplay-windows from it's [tray icon](https://www.odu.edu/sites/default/files/documents/win10-system-tray.pdf)!
+Right-click it to start or stop AirPlay.
 You can also set it to run automatically when your PC starts

 ## FAQ
 > What is uxplay-windows?